frabhinav/tinDog/README.md

 # 🐶 tinDog

-Start up landing page for a fictional application named TinDog.
-TinDog allows the user to find other dogs & their owners nearby in the swipe left/right style made famous by Tinder.
+Start up landing page for a fictional application named tinDog. tinDog allows the user to find other dogs & their owners nearby in the swipe left/right style made famous by Tinder.

 ## Deployment